 God is offended in only two ways.
 We offend him if we refuse to acknowledge his hand in our lives and in the world around us in “all things,” and if we refuse to obey his commandments.
 That is an interesting selection of reasons for offense.

-When in our arrogance we believe we can solve the intricacies of science, mathematics, societal problems, (insert an infinitely long list here) we deny his care and concern for our welfare, and deny his ability to help and bless us with the knowledge we need to accomplish what we are trying so hard to do.
-We essentially are cutting him out of our lives and saying we don’t need him and can do it ourselves.
+When in our arrogance we believe we can solve the intricacies of science, mathematics, societal problems, (insert an infinitely long list here) we deny His care and concern for our welfare, and deny His ability to help and bless us with the knowledge we need to accomplish what we are trying so hard to do.
+We essentially are cutting him out of our lives and saying we don’t need God and can do it ourselves.

-For us to continue to disobey his commandments is to tell him we don’t care how much he has done for us.
-It is to disregard all of his infinite patience and his efforts to bless us and prepare us for exaltation.
+For us to continue to disobey his commandments is to tell Him we don’t care how much He has done for us.
+It is to disregard all of God’s infinite patience and His efforts to bless us and prepare us for exaltation.
 God, our Father is not without feelings.
 He does, in fact, feel very deeply.
-Look at his interview with Enoch in the Pearl of Great Price.
-He openly weeps for the sins of man.
-It pains him deeply to see what we do to ourselves because of our immaturity and stubbornness.
+Look at His interview with Enoch in the Pearl of Great Price.
+God openly weeps for the sins of man.
+It pains Him deeply to see what we do to ourselves because of our immaturity and stubbornness.

 Is it difficult to please God?
 I don’t think so.
 He has infinite patience.
-If he sees any progress at all, he is willing to wait for us.
-If he sees any effort to change for the better he is willing to forgive, no matter how many times it is required.
-The Lord’s love for his children far exceeds what we can imagine, but there are limits.
-He is only offended when we place ourselves above his efforts and love, and demonstrate by how we live that his efforts on our behalf weren’t extensive enough or not good enough.
-He is only offended (I would say hurt) when we are not willing to accept his commandments, which are the way, the path, the iron rod, that will lead us back into his presence once again.
+If God sees any progress at all, he is willing to wait for us.
+If He sees any effort to change for the better He is willing to forgive, no matter how many times it is required.
+The Lord’s love for His children far exceeds what we can imagine, but there are limits.
+He is only offended when we place ourselves above His efforts and love, and demonstrate by how we live that His efforts on our behalf weren’t extensive enough or not good enough.
+God is only offended (I would say hurt) when we are not willing to accept His commandments, which were given in love, and which are the way, the path, the iron rod, that will lead us back into His presence once again.

 We would each do well to take some time on a regular basis and evaluate our lives.
 Are we properly acknowledging all that our Father and Savior have done for us to help us find our way back home?
 Are we accepting with gratitude our Lord’s commandments because they are what provide us with the changes we need to return to our heavenly home?
 Sometimes we just need to stop and take inventory to make sure we are filling our lives with what really matters in the grand scheme of things.